Traveling While In Medication Assisted Recovery

 If you are paying through insurance for your methadone, traveling might mean you will have to cover that cost out-of-pocket.
 If you’re guest dosing in a different state, your insurance may not cover it.
 Even if you’re guest dosing in an area your insurance covers, that particular clinic might not accept your insurance.
 Yes, that applies to Medicaid too.
 It’s a good idea to find out ahead of time whether or not your insurance will cover your medication while traveling.
 If it doesn’t, make sure to calculate medication costs into your travel plans.
 The last thing you want is to go into withdrawal during an important business conference or while out enjoying your vacation.

-Flying with Medication
+Flying with your medication

 In general, there are a few rules you should always follow if you are using commercial air transportation.
 These same rules apply to medication for opioid use disorder.
 The most important is to keep your medication in your carry-on bag or personal item.
 Don’t pack them away in luggage.
 If your luggage is lost, then so is your medication.
 If your luggage is searched and mishandled, causing the meds to fall out or open and spill, that’s that.
 And while some other types of medication can be easily refilled, not so for opioid-based medication—especially methadone and buprenorphine.